UPCOMING Producer Training: Bringing the Farm to School in Native Communities

-This training is intended for local Nebraska food producers, and neighboring states, to learn about selling local foods into school markets.
+This training is intended for tribal producers in Nebraska and neighboring states.
+Attendees will learn about selling local foods into school markets.

 Learn more about this project, funded in part with federal funds from the U.S. Department of Agriculture, Food and Nutrition Service through an agreement with the National Center for Appropriate Technology in partnership with the National Farm to School Network at Bringing the Farm to School: Producer Training.
 The training has been adapted as necessary to best fit the needs of a Nebraska audience.

 Schools offer a strong market opportunity for agricultural producers.
 With more than 30 million students participating in the National School Lunch Program each day, schools provide a large, stable, and long-term market option.
 Many schools have strong interest in including local products from agricultural producers in their communities in their school meals.

 Join this training to learn how to take advantage of these farm to school market opportunities:

 ● Learn about accessing school markets, the procurement process, and growing products for school markets.

 ● Hear from producers that have successfully navigated farm to school markets.

 ● Gain new knowledge and resources for expanding your business to take advantage of school market opportunities.

 Review recordings from the first Bringing the Farm to School Producer Training held in Nebraska on March 3, 2022 in Omaha, NE.